Drinking Water Lab Certification - Chemistry

 - Annual method detection limit (MDL) studies and initial demonstration of capability (IDC) studies for method/analyte pair for chemistry methods.

-- An approved PT provider must be used (Quick Link on the left.).
+- An approved PT provider must be used.

 - The certified laboratory must successfully analyze water supply (WS) performance testing samples annually for each certified parameter by each method.

 - A recent/current PT (for renewal) is one where the study close date is less than twelve months old by the May 30th deadline.

 - Official PT results should be sent directly from the vendor to the Laboratory Certification Program at email address at top of page.
 Copies sent from laboratory in application packet, are used to verify receipt from vendors.

 - A "Base Fee" will be due at the time of application: $500 for in state Chemistry and $475 for reciprocity laboratories.

 - A "Method Fee" will be calculated for each test or method requested on your application (See list of fees below).

 - A laboratory desiring to add one or more tests or methods within an Area of Certification (AOC) to its current certification must submit an amendment application form with appropriate fees a site visit and PT evaluation must take place as described above.

 - Fee payment does not assure certification.